ronenkr/GP47/README.md

 config.ini file will be generated in the same directory if it does not exist.

-Add new program to the termination list:
+Add new program to the termination list: (in config.ini file)

 PROCESS3 = xemu # will search for xemu in all windows titles and terminate it